Golden Hill quarry: Usage

 During the construction of Leinster House from 1745 to 1748, the side that faces Merrion Street was built using granite from Golden Hill.
 When the Office of Public Works undertook restoration works on the building from 2017 to 2019, they chose to use Ballyknockan granite as the nearest substitute as Golden Hill was exhausted by 1850.

+The 1997 publication "Ballyknockan.
+A Wicklow Stonecutters' Village", noted the following about Golden Hill quarry:

+Golden Hill is a long low brow in the parish of Kildare not far from the Dublin border.
+In the building boom of the eighteenth century which resulted in what we know as Georgian Dublin many of the public edifices were constructed of Golden Hill granite.
+These include the Custom House (completed 1791), the Four Courts, many of the buildings in Trinity College and Nelson's Pillar in 1808 and the General Post Office, opened ten years later.
+The most substantial building built locally from Golden Hill granite was Russborough, erected by the Leeson family in the 1740s.

 Closure and move to Ballyknockan

 In the early 19th century, the quarry at Golden Hill began to yield less, and "most likely" those associated with the quarrying works there moved to Ballyknockan, according to the County Wicklow Heritage page.
 A 2015 article in The Wicklow People states that a man "called Olligan (or Halligan) led 400 men from Manor Kilbride, on an exodus of near biblical proportions" to Ballyknockan.

 A second "great wave" of public building had begun in Dublin in the second quarter of the 19th century, which necessitated continued granite from sources local to Dublin.
 According to a County Geological Site Report by the Geological Survey of Ireland, the first Ballyknockan quarry was opened in 1824, although other sources say 1820.

 By the 1860s, there were numerous granite quarries in Ballyknockan and the site became "probably the most important area for supplying cut stone blocks of granite for the construction of many of Dublin city's major public buildings".

 A museum entitled the 'Ballyknockan Quarries Heritage Museum' opened onsite in May 2024.